 If all of these come to pass, I’ll undoubtedly be getting one of them.
 Which one?
 It’s hard to say for sure before I see just how beautiful a massive retina display can be.
 But I suspect a Retina MacBook Air will be the better choice for me as I rarely sit at my desk anymore.

 Having used so many computers over the years, I’m pretty sure I know what my ideal machine would be now.
 The 13-inch MacBook Pro with a Retina display is very close.
 But the 11-inch MacBook Air I have still easily trumps it in size.
-However, that screen is a little small and blurry for my taste… As so I believe a 12-inch MacBook Air with a Retina display would be the perfect computer.
+However, that screen is a little small and blurry for my taste… And so I believe a 12-inch MacBook Air with a Retina display would be the perfect computer.

 If such a machine magically appeared in my life, I believe I could get rid of all of the other computers I now use without any reservation.
 And again, I think it may be the last computer I ever buy.